Your web browser is outdated and may be insecure

 Review of band 5 nursing roles

-Band 5 nursing staff will be contacted in due course by their employer and invited to apply for a review of their role.
+Band 5 nursing staff will be contacted from 17 June 2024 by their employer and invited to apply for a review of their role.
 If successful in their application, they will receive backdated pay from back when it is agreed that they have been working beyond their job description, but no further back than 1 April 2023.

 Reduced Working Week